 Nov 2015 (London).
 The UK’s third Agora hosted Paul Kett, director of army reform at the MOD, who described his experiences with implementing change and overcoming bureaucratic and cultural resistance.

-Jun 2015 (Oxford).
+Jun 2015 (Oxford) [blog link].
 The first DEF event in the UK took place in Pembroke College, Oxford this month.
 The format was a DEF Agora, the small evening discussion.
 Retired brigadier Richard Iron shared the lessons of Iraq while James de Waal of Chatham House added the implications for civil-military relations in the UK.
 The discussion was joined by members of the army, navy and air force of both the US and UK, and was accompanied by wine, beer and — of course — pizza.